medusajs/medusa/docs/content/how-to/uploading-images-to-s3.md

 In the AWS console navigate to S3 and create a bucket for your images.
 Make sure to uncheck "Block _all_ public access".

-Additionally, we need to add a policy to your bucket, that will allow public access to objects that are uploaded.
+Additionally, you need to add a policy to your bucket, that will allow public access to objects that are uploaded.
 Navigate to the permissions tab of your bucket and add the following policy:

 ```shell=
 {